Canvas Tutorial: an arc is defined by two angles

 - The radius.

 - The starting angle.
+Determines the initial inclination.

-- The endingl angle.
+- The ending angle.
+Determines the curvature.

 - A flag to reverse the direction of rotation: false sense of clockwise, true otherwise.